Why Are Coffee Prices Going Up – Rise In Coffee Prices Explained

 There seems to be no end in sight for the run-up in green coffee bean prices along with a host of other commodities.

 The reasons for this are manifold but can easily be summarized: soaring demand in emerging economies, sustained high demand in traditional major coffee markets (e.g., U.S., Europe), supply disruptions due to inclement weather, avoidance of increased production investment due to fear of boom-bust cycle and the five years required for coffee plants to mature, and last but not least, speculative trading in coffee futures markets with large infusions of money from hedge funds, driving up commodity prices across the board.

-Okay now let’s quickly review each of these factors and you will then understand what is causing upward pressure on coffee prices.
+Okay now let’s quickly review each of these factors and you will then understand what is causing upward pressure on green coffee prices.